sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.2 Check platform voltage

 #### Steps
- * Use command `show platform voltage` to get platform voltage
+ * Use command on Switch: `show platform voltage` to get platform voltage

 #### Verify in
  * Switch